moumc/aitd-lib/docs/index.md

 ## Transaction Fees

-Every transaction must destroy a small amount of XRP as a cost to apply the transaction to the ledger.
+Every transaction must destroy a small amount of AITD as a cost to apply the transaction to the ledger.
 This is also called a *transaction fee*.
-The transaction cost is designed to increase along with the load on the XRP Ledger, making it very expensive to deliberately or inadvertently overload the peer-to-peer network that powers the XRP Ledger.
+The transaction cost is designed to increase along with the load on the AITD Ledger, making it very expensive to deliberately or inadvertently overload the peer-to-peer network that powers the AITD Ledger.

 You can choose the size of the fee you want to pay or let a default be used.
 You can get an estimate of the fee required to be included in the next ledger closing with the [getFee](#getfee) method.

-For a multi-signed transaction, ripple-lib automatically multiplies the `fee` by (1 + Number of Signatures Provided).
+For a multi-signed transaction, aitd-lib automatically multiplies the `fee` by (1 + Number of Signatures Provided).
 For example, if you set `instructions.fee = '0.000020'` and `instructions.signersCount = 2`, the prepared transaction's `Fee` will be 20 drops × (1 + 2 Signatures) = 60 drops.
-See [Transaction Cost](https://developers.ripple.com/transaction-cost.html).
+See [Transaction Cost](https://developers.aitd.com/transaction-cost.html).

 ## Transaction Instructions